Tresor11/weather-app/README.md

 # Weather forecast app

-> This repo contains an implementation of a weather forecast app using the open wethr api and sync functions.
+> This repo contains an implementation of a weather forecast app using the OpenWeather API.
 ![screenshot](./shoot.png)

 ## Built With

-- javaScript,
+- JavaScript
-- Html,
+- HTML
-- css,
+- CSS
-- boostrap,
+- Boostrap
-- webpack
+- Webpack
-- open weather APi,
+- Open Weather APi

 ## Live Demo